greenbone/docs/src/22.4/container/index.md

 ## Setup and Start Script

 As a quick solution we provide all the commands above in a single script.
-This script can be downloaded with the following command directly
+This script can be downloaded with the following command directly:

 ```{code-block} shell
 ---